Phil Douglas (baseball)

-Phillip Brooks Douglas (June 17, 1890 - August 1, 1952) was an American baseball player.
+Phillip Brooks Douglas (June 17, 1890 - August 1, 1952) was an American professional baseball player.
 He was known as "Shufflin' Phil", most likely because of his slow gait from the bullpen to the mound.

 Douglas originally signed with the Chicago White Sox in 1912, but soon landed with the Cincinnati Reds.
 In 1915, he was traded to the Brooklyn Dodgers, then to the Chicago Cubs.
 Douglas' short stints with these and future teams stemmed from their frustrations with his well-documented alcoholism, about which a contemporary journalist wrote, "Drinking was not a habit with Douglas—it was a disease."